Energy

 Approximately 70 per cent of the homes in Kelowna were constructed prior to 2000, providing an excellent opportunity to save energy and reduce GHG emissions through energy retrofits.

-Energy efficiency support
+Additional energy efficiency support

 Not sure where to start?
 There are several options to learn about energy efficiency opportunities for your home or business: